-In countries outside the European Union use Euro-Diesel fuel with a sulfur concentration below 50 ppm.
+In countries outside the European Union use Euro-Diesel fuel with a sulphur concentration below 50 ppm.

-Use of fuel that does not comply with EN 590 or similar can lead to engine power loss, increased wear or engine damage and loss of warranty.
+Use of fuel that does not comply to EN 590 or similar can lead to engine powerloss, increased wear or engine damage and may affect your warranty.